a9na/a9na/README.md

 [![Substack](https://img.shields.io/badge/Substack-%23006f5c.svg?style=for-the-badge&logo=substack&logoColor=FF6719)](https://ananovkovic.substack.com/)

 📚 My book: <strong>"The Everyday Equation: How Math Shapes Our Lives"</strong>.
 It reveals the beauty of mathematics, algorithms, and computer science in shaping our lives.
-From nature's patterns to AI and everyday technology, it uncovers the elegance and impact of math in the systems and innovations we rely on daily. <strong>First few chapters available soon!</strong> 😄🔜
+From nature's patterns to AI and everyday technology, it uncovers the elegance and impact of math in the systems and innovations we rely on daily.

+<strong>Read the first three chapters <a href="https://purple-anitra-57.tiiny.site/" target="_blank">here</a>!</strong> 😄

 🧑‍🏫🧮 Currently developing a course <strong>Code & Play: Python for Kids</strong>, that teaches kids the wonders of computer science and programming using Python, aimed at inspiring the next generation of coders by making computer science approachable, creative, and exciting.